 The academic enterprise is founded on honesty, civility, and integrity.
 As members of this enterprise, all students are expected to know, understand, and follow the codes of conduct regarding academic integrity.
 At the most basic level, this means submitting only original work done by you and acknowledging all sources of information or ideas and attributing them to others as required.
-This also means you should not cheat, copy, or mislead others about what is your work.
-Violations of academic integrity (i.e., misconduct) lead to the breakdown of the academic enterprise, and therefore serious consequences arise and harsh sanctions are imposed.
-For example, incidences of plagiarism or cheating usually result in a failing grade or mark of zero on the assignment or in the course.
+This also means you should not cheat, copy, or mislead others about what is your work; nor should you help others to do the same.
+For example, it is prohibited to: share your past assignments and answers with other students; work with other students on an assignment when an instructor has not expressly given permission; or spread information through word of mouth, social media, websites, or other channels that subverts the fair evaluation of a class exercise, or assessment.
 Careful records are kept to monitor and prevent recidivism.